schwarzenbergf/irtrans/README.md

 ![irtrans](/custom_components/irtrans/images/logo.png)

-# irtrans - this is a BETA release
+# iRTrans - this is a BETA release
 _Component to integrate with [irtrans](http://www.irtrans.de/de/shop/lan.php)._

 **This component will set up the following platforms.**

 Platform | Description
 -- | --
-`irtrans` | Sensor - Show content from IRTrans LAN device `event`  | Event Triggers from (learned) Remotes `service` | Service call for each Remote to send IR commands
+`irtrans` | Sensor - Show content from iRTans LAN device `event`  | Event Triggers from (learned) Remotes `service` | Service call for each Remote to send IR commands

 ## How it works
-This integration adds support for [IRTrans Ethernet devices](http://www.irtrans.de/de/shop/lan.php) to Home Assistant.
-For now it has been testet with (and supports) only *IRTrans LAN DB (with database) devices*.
-The communication with the IRTrans device follows [these API rules](https://www.irtrans.de/download/Docs/IRTrans%20TCP%20ASCII%20Interface_EN.pdf).
+This integration adds support for [iRTans Ethernet devices](http://www.irtrans.de/de/shop/lan.php) to Home Assistant.
+For now it has been testet with (and supports) only *iRTans LAN DB (with database) devices*.
+The communication with the iRTans device follows [these API rules](https://www.irtrans.de/download/Docs/iRTans%20TCP%20ASCII%20Interface_EN.pdf).

 The basic procedure works as follows:

-After successfully connected to a IRTrans device the configuration is read.
+After successfully connected to a iRTans device the configuration is read.
 In the first step all the (learned) IR Remotes are fetched.
 In the second step for each Remote all available commands are read.
-Remotes and associated commands (buttons) are then stored as attributes of the Sensor entity, which will be created as representation of the IRTrans device.
+Remotes and associated commands (buttons) are then stored as attributes of the Sensor entity, which will be created as representation of the iRTans device.

 ![irtrans_sensor](/custom_components/irtrans/images/irtrans_sensor.png)